February 17, 2026

 • Enroll in accredited nurse anesthesia educational programs.

-• Triumph over the CRNA certification exam.
+• Pass the CRNA certification exam.

 • Ensure recertification every two years.